Artur-Galstyan/Artur-Galstyan/README.md

 _You keep reading the scroll, fascinated by this wizard.
 As he laughs or coughs - you can't really tell the difference - he nods._

-Now you understand don't you, he asks.
+Now you understand, don't you, he asks.

 You do.
 Time to code.